Leica D-LUX Typ 109 vs Sony RX10 II

 It is notable that the RX10 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The D-LUX Typ 109 does not feature such a mic input.

-Both the D-LUX Typ 109 and the RX10 II have been discontinued, but can regularly be found used on eBay.
+Both the D-LUX Typ 109 and the RX10 II have been discontinued, but can regularly be found used on ebay.
 The D-LUX Typ 109 was replaced by the Leica D-LUX 7, while the RX10 II was followed by the Sony RX10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the features and operation of the D-LUX Typ 109 and RX10 II can be found, respectively, in the Leica D-LUX Typ 109 Manual (free pdf) or the online Sony RX10 II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica D-LUX Typ 109 and the Sony RX10 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.